Artists’ Benevolent Fund

 NAVA employees and board members are not eligible to apply.

-NAVA is entered on the Register of Cultural Organisations (ROCO), and is subject to various obligations as a consequence of that registration.
+NAVA is a Deductible Gift Recipient registered with the Australian Taxation Office and is subject to various obligations as a consequence of that registration.
 One such requirement is that any provision of financial support by NAVA to any artists must be consistent with or in furtherance of NAVA’s constitutional objects of promoting one or more specified cultural forms, and supporting artists to develop, grow and sustain their arts or cultural practice.
 Consistent with this object, the specific aim of the Artists' Benevolent Fund is to support artists who have experienced or are experiencing a crisis that significantly impacts on them in the pursuit of their artistic practice.

 Artists will be required to submit an application.
 This will be straightforward and non-burdensome, offering the information that’s needed for a granting decision to be made.
 The artist will be expected to describe how the funds are intended to be used to enable the artist to develop, grow and sustain their arts or cultural practice.